How To Inspire Your Community To Get Involved:

 - To teach an entire generation of children about the issues of ocean plastic, litter, recycling and care for our environment.

 - To reach every primary and preschool in the UK with copies of the three Wild Tribe Heroes books on ocean plastic and teaching resources.
 Each book follows the true story of a well known animal as they encounter rubbish in our environment – a turtle who eats too much plastic, a puffin who gets tangled in balloons and a whale who gets trapped in fishing nets.

-- To ask for local businesses, organisations such as Lions Clubs or Rotary Clubs, town and parish councils, private individuals, schools and PTA’s to help sponsor their local schools at a cost of just £25 per school to include three books, teaching resources and postage.
+- To ask for local businesses, organisations, town and parish councils, private individuals, schools and PTA’s to help sponsor their local schools at a cost of just £20 per school to include three books, teaching resources and postage.